koka-lang/koka/readme.md

 # Build from Source

-Koka has few dependencies and should build from source without problems on most common platforms, e.g. Windows (including WSL), macOS X, and Unix.
+Koka has few dependencies and should build from source without problems on most common platforms, e.g. Windows (including WSL), macOS, and Unix.
 The following programs are required to build Koka:

 * [Stack](https://docs.haskellstack.org/) to run the Haskell compiler.